 rgwClientVersion: The client protocol version that the server uses to determine what protocol functionality the client supports.
-For more details about how version numbers are interpreted from the wire data, see section 3.2.4.1.2.
+For more details about how version numbers are interpreted from the wire data, see section 3.2.4.1.3.

 rgwServerVersion: The server protocol version that the client uses to determine what protocol functionality the server supports.
-For details about how version numbers are interpreted from the wire data, see section 3.1.4.11.3.
+For details about how version numbers are interpreted from the wire data, see section 3.1.4.1.3.

 rgwBestVersion: The minimum client protocol version that the server supports.
 This information is useful if the call to the EcDoConnectEx method fails with return code ecVersionMismatch.
 On success, the server returns the value passed in the rgwClientVersion parameter by the client.
 The server cannot perform any client protocol version negotiation.
 The server can either return the minimum client protocol version required to access the server and fail the call with ecVersionMismatch (0x80040110) or allow the client and return the value passed by the client in the rgwClientVersion parameter.
 The server implementation sets the minimum client protocol version that is supported by the server.
-For details about how version numbers are interpreted from the wire data, see section 3.1.4.11.3.1.
+For details about how version numbers are interpreted from the wire data, see section 3.1.4.1.3.1.

 pulTimeStamp: The creation time of the newly created Session Context.
 On input, a value used with the ulIcxrLink parameter to link the Session Context created by this call with an existing Session Context.
-If the ulIcxrLink parameter is not set to 0xFFFFFFF, the client MUST pass in the value of the pulTimeStamp parameter returned from the server on a previous call to the EcDoConnectEx method.
+If the ulIcxrLink parameter is not set to 0xFFFFFFFF, the client MUST pass in the value of the pulTimeStamp parameter returned from the server on a previous call to the EcDoConnectEx method.
 For more details, see the ulIcxrLink and piCxr parameter descriptions earlier in this section.
 If the server supports Session Context linking, the server verifies that there is a Session Context state with the unique identifier in the ulIcxrLink parameter, and the Session Context state has a creation time stamp equal to the value passed in this parameter.
 If so, the server MUST link the Session Context created by this call with the one found.
+If no such Session Context state is found, the server does not fail the EcDoConnectEx method call but simply does not link the Session Contexts.text-align: created by this call with the one found.
+If no such Session Context state is found, the server does not fail the EcDoConnectEx method call but simply does not link the Session Contexts.text-align: created by this call with the one found.
 If no such Session Context state is found, the server does not fail the EcDoConnectEx method call but simply does not link the Session Contexts.